zhanglab-aim/zhanglab-aim.github.io/_pages/join.md

 The responsibility of a scientist is to manage the data for assigned research studies and support our research activities.

-We provide a variety of projects and candidate will work on one of the following directions:
+We provide a variety of projects and candidate will work on *one of the following* directions:
-- Automated machine learning method development
+- Machine learning method development
 - High-throughput sequencing data analysis
 - Construction of biomedical and clinical knowledge graph

 Ideal candidates should have a background in bioinformatics, statistics, or computer science.
+Minimum degree requirement is Bachelor; Master's degree is preferred but not required.

 Please email your CV to **{{ page.contact }}** if interested.